 If your credit report contains outdated, incomplete, or erroneous information, it can seriously affect your ability to qualify for credit cards, loans, work, and insurance.
 However, it is your responsibility to keep track of your credit report and make a request to remove any errors.
 But sometimes, creditors can refuse to remove errors from your credit report even after providing the necessary proof.
 If you are in such a situation, you can file a lawsuit and get compensation for damages.

 If you dispute any wrong information in your report, the credit reporting agency (CRA) must either delete the error or investigate the matter.
 However, sometimes credit reporting agencies (Equifax, Experian, or TransUnion) respond by stating that the information is accurate.
-This means that the error will remain in the file.
-The next step is to take more aggressive action by contacting a Shrader Law, PLLC consumer protection attorney.
+This means that the error will remain in file.
+The next step is to take a more aggressive action by contacting a Shrader Law, PLLC consumer protection attorney.
 Your attorney will help you by:

 Your Florida consumer protection lawyer will contact the creditor that furnished the inaccurate information and demand that they contact the credit reporting agency to delete the error.
 The creditor may respond with a letter agreeing that they provided the credit reporting agency with the wrong information.
 Your lawyer will then send a copy of the letter to the agency.